MelaninedUnicorn/MyDataGrid/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] The datagrid component accepts an array of objects and displays them in a sortable table.
+- [x] The data grid component accepts an array of objects and displays them in a sortable table.
 - [x] If no header prop is passed on,the object keys are used as column title.

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>